PrecambrianSoup/CISESS-vegetation-fraction/README.md

 # CISESS-vegetation-fraction

-For machine learning estimation of vegetation fraction based on satellite and ground cover data:
+For comparing machine learning estimation of vegetation fraction based on satellite and ground cover data:

 aggregation.py takes an input repo containing netCDF files with FCOVER data and aggregates them from native resolution to 500m pixel resolution.